richard-kramer/exeta-desk-controller/README.md

 Screw open your control unit (mine is a touch controlled one) and take out the PCB.
 Be careful to not accidentally cut a wire

-Connect your cables from the D1 Mini to the controller PCB by soldering them according to the schematic:
+Connect your cables from the D1 Mini to the controller PCB by soldering them according to the schematic. **Do not desolder anything**.

 ![D1 Mini to controller pcb connection](doc/schematics/exeta-to-d1mini.png)